TFelbor/Portfolio/README.md

   4. Project Structure

-actor - Defines the Actor network responsible for action selection. critic - Defines the Critic network for evaluating actions. replay_buffer - Implements the replay buffer for experience replay. td3 - Core implementation of the TD3 algorithm. train - Main script for training the TD3 model. evaluate - Script for evaluating the trained agent.
+- actor
+    * defines the Actor network responsible for action selection.
+- critic
+    * defines the Critic network for evaluating actions.
+- replay_buffer
+    * implements the replay buffer for experience replay.
+- td3
+    * Core implementation of the TD3 algorithm.
+- train
+    * main script for training the TD3 model.
+- evaluate
+    * script for evaluating the trained agent.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------